Skip to content

 • By doing a drag and drop of the Excel file into the main GUI window.

-• By launching the executable with the name of the XLSX file as argument:
+• By launching the executable with the name of the Excel file as argument:

 DeepLinesGUI.exe FILE.xlsx

-The model with the data read from the XLSX file will be loaded in the GUI.
+The model with the data read from the Excel file will be loaded in the GUI.

 Warning